Brown Basmati Rice and Mung Bean Kitchiri with Yellow Squash

 - 2 tablespoons ghee (clarified butter) or vegetable oil

-- 3 small-medium yellow squash or zucchini, quartered lengthwise and cut into 1-inch pieces crosswise
+- 3 yellow squash or zucchini, quartered lengthwise and cut into 1-inch pieces crosswise

-- 1-inch piece ginger, peeled and finely julienned
+- 1 (1 inch) piece ginger, peeled and finely julienned

 - 1 small bunch cilantro, trimmed and chopped